-If you're a mom like me who takes care of laundry for your family members, then you may be faced with the same concerns as I am about removing stains on clothes.
-I have five children, and I find all sorts of stains on their clothes—ball-pen ink stains, lead pencil stains, juice stains, chocolate stains, etc. I've used some quick fixes, like using baby wipes or cotton with alcohol to remove the ball-pen ink stains, or simply washing the milk chocolate stains with cold water and a little rubbing.
+If you're a mom who takes care of laundry for your family members, then you may be faced with the same concerns as I am about removing stains on clothes.
+I have five children, and I find all sorts of stains on their clothes—ball-pen ink stains, lead pencil stains, juice stains, chocolate stains, etc. I've learned some quick fixes for these types of things.

 Being able to keep clothes in wearable condition for a longer time helps reduce clothing costs, thus contributing to frugal living.
-In this artile, I would like to focus on tips on how to remove stains in clothes.
-I hope this will be helpful to you as the information I put into this is also an eye-opener for me.
+In this article, I'll share tips on how to remove stains in clothes.
+I hope this will be as helpful to you as it is to me!

 Basic Tips on Doing Laundry and How to Remove Stains From Clothes

 - Check the laundry for clothes with stains before washing.
 Most need pre-treatment or specific action to remove the stain (see below).

 - Be sure to separate the whites from the colored clothes to avoid color bleeding, which will stain the whites.
 Separate the lightly soiled from the heavily soiled clothes, too, to avoid the small particles of soil being redeposited on cleaner clothes.